-The official ground-breaking ceremony for global technology company ARM’s new headquarters building at Peterhouse Technology Park in Cambridge has taken place and included experiential demonstrations of the future of site by international design practice, Scott Brownrigg.
+The official ground-breaking ceremony for global technology company ARM’s new headquarters building at Peterhouse Technology Park in Cambridge has taken place and included experiential demonstrations of the future of site by Scott Brownrigg.

 Mike Muller, chief technology officer and co-founder of ARM, was joined by representatives from Scott Brownrigg, who have been responsible for the design of the new global headquarters facility in Fulbourn.